zalando/zalando.github.io/CONTRIBUTING.md

 - If you include images in the content of the article, please add those into the folder **/assets/img/**.
 - Please do not forget to test your changes locally before submitting a pull request.
 - Review process often takes 2 - 4 days.
-- _Tip_: Provide a screenshot or link of your changes would help to speed up the review process.

 # Contact